Looking for Accelerated BSN Programs in Virginia? Consider Averett University

 Do you live out of state?
 Here are some reasons to consider relocating to Virginia for nursing school.

-What Can You Do with Your Degree?
+What Can You Do With Your Degree?

-As a registered nurse, you’ll be able to practice the profession anywhere there’s a need for patient care, including hospitals, nursing homes, outpatient clinics, private practices, military bases, school systems and summer camps.
-You can also choose to work in a specialty area of nursing practice such as ambulatory care, cardiac care, critical care, geriatric care, hospice care, pulmonary care, trauma care or urology care.
+As a registered nurse, you’ll be able to practice the profession anywhere there’s a need for patient care, including hospitals, nursing homes, outpatient clinics, private practices, military bases, school systems, and summer camps.

 Enroll in the Averett ABSN Program in Virginia